 There are a lot of choices for how to take care of a crisis on the net, but sweeping it under the rug and ignoring it is not an option.
 Hard problems can even bring down a company, but having a plan in place will make things easier.

 The middle of a panic and a crisis is not the time to think about having a plan!

 For that reason, you need a meeting point.
 It should be your business’s Facebook page.
 So here’s how to get started.

 Creating a Facebook Page: Facebook Pages versus Groups

 Why do you want one over another?
 Why does it matter?

-We have all noticed branding for our favorite commercial ventures, whether it is the shade of green for Starbucks and its products, or the use of a mascot/spokes-character like Flo from Progressive Insurance.
-Or it could be the backward ‘R’ in the Toys ‘R’ Us store signage.
+We have all observed branding for our favorite commercial endeavors, whether it is the shade of green for Starbucks and its products, or making use of a mascot/spokes-character like Flo from Progressive Insurance.
+Or it could be the backward ‘R’ in the old Toys ‘R’ Us store signage.

-Facebook is always altering the means of performing tasks, as it is continuously A/B testing (that is, it tests which layout or color scheme, etc. gets you to click more).
 Currently, the way to make a page is, click on Pages on the left side of your feed and then click on Create a Page.
 Then select the page type that you want.
 Include the full name of your business and then click Get Started.

 Truly, it’s that simple.
 Now go make a Facebook page!